 - Depending on the size, type, and location of the lymphoma, cancer specialists will recommend some combination of chemotherapy, radiation therapy, and surgery

 Cervical cancer is strongly linked to the human papilloma virus (HPV).
 HPV is the most common sexually transmitted infection in the US.
-Different strains of HPV cause warts or abnormal cell growth (dysplasia) near the anus ("butt") or cervix (entrance to the womb).
+Different strains of HPV cause warts or abnormal cell growth (dysplasia) in the anus ("butt") or cervix (entrance to the womb).

 Abnormal cell growth is more common in women with advanced HIV disease and low CD4 cell counts.
 It is often more severe and difficult to treat than in HIV-negative women.
 Untreated dysplasia can lead to cervical cancer, which can be life threatening.
 HPV may also cause cancer in the vagina, vulva, and anus.

 The good news is, when dysplasia is found and treated early, cervical cancer can be prevented.
-Cervical screening tests are used to look for changes in the cervix, including dysplasia and cervical cancer.
-Cervical cancer generally takes years to develop, and it does not usually have symptoms until it is quite advanced.
+Cervical screening tests are used to look for changes in the cells of the cervix, including dysplasia and cervical cancer.
+Cervical cancer generally takes years to develop, and does not usually have symptoms until it is quite advanced.
 This is why getting screened regularly for cervical cancer is important; screening can catch potential problems before they get worse.
 For more information on getting a gynecologic exam, see our fact sheet on Caring for a Woman's Body.